UchennaOkafor/EstimationSuite-API/readme.md

 PUT
 /api/projects/{id}

-Submitting a request to this URL with the post body
+To edit an existing project, submitting a PUT request to this URL with the post body

 ```text
 name=Demo+4+GitHub
 ```

-If successful returns the response
+If successful it returns
 ```json
 {"id":51,"name":"Demo 4 GitHub","created_at":"2016-12-03 02:47:19","updated_at":"2016-12-03 02:50:11"}
 ```

 ##Delete
 DELETE
-/api/projects/{id}
+/api/projects/{id}<br>
+Submitting a DELETE request to the resource above with a given project Id deletes that specific project from the database.

 ```json
 {"msg":"Item 51 successfully deleted"}